 – 70g tiger nut flour

 – 2 tbsp cacao nibs

-– 3 tbsp honey or unrefined sweetener of your choice
+– 3 tbsp maple syrup or unrefined sweetener of your choice

 – 2 tbsp nut butter

 – 2 medium sweet potatoes

 – A few scoops of your favourite ice cream

 Start by peeling and cooking the sweet potatoes until they are completely soft.
 Allow them to cool before adding to a food processor with the dates.
 Blend the two together until well mixed and set to one side.